FISHGLOB

 Maria Lourdes D. PALOMARES – University of British Columbia, Sea around us (Canada)

-FISHGLOB brings together specialists in community ecology, scientific trawl survey, data mining and management, statistics and modeling, management and policy.
+FISHGLOB brings together specialists in community ecology, scientific hawling sampling, data management, statistics, modelling, and politics.